NREL/reV-tutorial/tutorial_3_input_builds/1_sam_configs/README.md

   1) Build a JSON dictionary from scratch using the PySAM documentation page: https://nrel-pysam.readthedocs.io/en/latest/index.html.
-      - Go to "List of SSC Compute Modules" and click on your target technology (e.g., PVWattsv8 for photovolatic systems).
+      - Go to "List of SSC Compute Modules" and click on your target technology (e.g., PVWattsv8 for photovoltaic systems).
-      - Go to the System Design Group and use these key words and descriptions to manually piece your system together.
+      - Go to the System Design Group and use these keywords and descriptions to manually piece your system together.
       - For any parameter that you don't want to use the default value for, add an entry of your own.